Paul DeJong Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.70 team ERA ranks 26th across all league pitching staffs.
+- The Mets' 4.64 team ERA ranks 26th among all MLB pitching staffs.

-- Mets pitchers combine to allow the fourth-most home runs in baseball (93 total, 1.4 per game).
+- Mets pitchers combine to surrender the fifth-most home runs in baseball (94 total, 1.4 per game).

-- The righty's last time out came on Friday against the Pittsburgh Pirates, when he threw 3 2/3 innings, surrendering seven earned runs while giving up eight hits.
+- The righty last appeared on Saturday against the Pittsburgh Pirates, when he threw seven innings, allowing no earned runs while giving up two hits.

-- The 27-year-old has an ERA of 5.14, with 7 strikeouts per nine innings, in 13 games this season.
-Opponents are hitting .287 against him.
+- In 12 games this season, the 30-year-old has amassed an ERA of 3.34, with 11 strikeouts per nine innings.
+Opponents are batting .205 against him.

 © 2023 Data Skrive.
 All rights reserved.